-The reason we have now split the two terms it that the first term (just based on the speed of light again) will be significantly more oscillatory to that of the second term and doesn’t necessarily describe the particle-wave entity we are after.
+The reason we have now split the two terms is that the first term (just based on the speed of light again) will be significantly more oscillatory than that of the second term and doesn’t necessarily describe the particle-wave entity we are after.
 So to solidify this difference, let’s now establish that:

 Where we have now defined:

 Let’s now take the first and second partial derivatives of and see what we end up with.
 The first: